Pension scams

 Be mindful

-• Guarantees they can get better returns on pension savings
+• Guarantees that they can get better returns on pension savings.

-• High pressure sales tactics – time limited offers to get the best deal; using couriers to send documents, who wait until they’re signed
+• High pressure sales tactics – time limited offers to get the best deal; using couriers to send documents, who wait until they’re signed.

-• Unusual high-risk investments, which tend to be overseas, unregulated, with no consumer protections
+• Unusual, complex, high-risk investments, which tend to be overseas, unregulated, with no consumer protections.

 How to report a scam